Therme Forum at Design Miami’s 2018 Design Talks

 5–6 PM | Back to the Body: Human-oriented Forms in Art, Design and Architecture The absence of nature in our cities can be seen as a reflection of the disconnection we are experiencing with our bodies.
 How can we reconnect with ourselves through art, design and architecture?
 How can art reprogram our current self-perceptions?
 Panelists: Virgil Abloh, Torkwase Dyson, Arthur Jafa, Francis Kéré, Grace Wales Bonner, Hans Ulrich Obrist (Moderator)

 Therme Forum is co-curated by Design Miami/ and Therme Art and co-hosted by Mikolaj Sekutowicz and Sara Faraj

 Tugunora by Francis Kéré, commissioned by Therme Art

-Francis Kéré’s design for the Talks Theater, titled Tugunora, will provide the ideal environment for this year’s Talks program, blending inspiration from the ancient Greek agora, a public space for assembly and discussion, and the Burkinabè tuguna, the traditional gathering space in West African villages, where the elders come together to consult on important matters of the community.
+Francis Kéré’s design for the Talks Theatre, titled Tugunora, will provide the ideal environment for this year’s Talks program, blending inspiration from the ancient Greek agora, a public space for assembly and discussion, and the Burkinabè tuguna, the traditional gathering space in West African villages, where the elders come together to consult on important matters of the community.
 While the agora is an open space, the tuguna is often built from a round log structure which carries a roof of woven leaves.
 Kéré integrated both characteristics in the Talks Theatre which is designed as a landscape that consists of several modular, wooden seating elements of different heights, surrounding the speaker’s podium which is covered by a canopy of honeycomb lamps.
-Combining the elder’s practice with the public assembly aspect of the agora, the Talks Theater is designed as an environment for exchange and of dialogue, a place that generates knowledge and fosters the current discourse on design.
+Combining the elder’s practice with the public assembly aspect of the agora, the Talks Theatre is designed as an environment for exchange and of dialogue, a place that generates knowledge and fosters the current discourse on design.